|Friday 1st November – Thursday 14th November 2019||14 Days||Group Size Limit 74|

 Quite mild at this season (and a surprise to many visitors, who imagine extreme cold is a year-round feature of Antarctica).
 In the Antarctic Peninsula and surrounds the shade temperature is generally a little above or below freezing point.
 On sunny days it can feel relatively warm if there is no wind (often the case in Antarctica).
 In contrast, it can feel distinctly cold when windy at sea or while on land.
 Sunny spells are interspersed with (often longer) overcast periods and some rain or snow are to be expected.
 In Tierra del Fuego conditions are typically cool, but considerably warmer than further south.

-Antarctica, South Georgia and even parts of the Falkland Islands are full of panoramic views and a wide-angle in the 16-28mm range is ideal for landscape photography.
-You can also use wide-angle on penguins and some other wildlife photography subjects to get great images.
+Antarctica, South Georgia and even parts of the Falkland Islands are full of panoramic views and a wide-angle in the 16-35 mm range is ideal for landscape photography.
+You can also use wide-angle or short telephoto on penguins and some other wildlife photography subjects to get great images.

 Adverse weather conditions may prevent landings on exposed coasts.
 It is, however, unusual for more than a very few landings to have to be called off during a cruise.
 The information given about possible landing sites should be taken as a general indication about what is likely to be achieved: every Antarctic cruise is different, being dependent on the amount of time available, sea and ice conditions, and the weather, and so it is likely that some of the sites visited will be different from those indicated.